-- 1. On units equipped with a triple pump, the independent swing circuit pressure is not connected to the control pressure gauge. - Stop the engine, remove the brake release hose at the rotation gearbox and attach a 0

-3,000 PSI pressure gauge at the end of the hose.
+- 1. On units equipped with a triple pump, the independent swing circuit pressure is not connected to the control pressure gauge. - Stop the engine, remove the brake release hose at the rotation gearbox and attach a 0 3,000 PSI pressure gauge at the end of the hose.
 The brake release fitting does not need to be capped. - 3.
 Start engine and run the pump at 2,300 rpm and slowly move the swing lever to full travel in the counterclockwise direction.
 The applied swing brake will stall the hydraulic system and cause it to go over relief.
-Look at the pressure gauge on the console; it should read 1,500 PSI.
+Look at the pressure gauge on the console; it should read 1,500 +/- 50 PSI.

-NOTE: Move the handle back to neutral immediately after taking the reading to prevent excessive heat or damage to the swing gearbox.
+NOTE: Move the lever to the neutral position immediately after taking the pressure reading to avoid excessive heat.

 4. Make proper adjustments by turning the adjusting screw clockwise for more pressure and counterclockwise for less.
-Be sure to torque the jam nut to 10 ft.lbs and reinstall the acorn nut!
+Be sure to torque the jam nut to 10 ft. lbs and reinstall the acorn nut!